amadeus4dev/hackathon-starter/README.md

 ## Getting Started

-### Amadeus for Developers APIs
+### Amadeus APIs

-The best way to get started is by reading our [get started guide](https://github.com/amadeus4dev/developer-guides/blob/master/guides/getstarted.md)

-#### tl;dr

 1. Go to [our portal](https://developers.amadeus.com) and click on [register](https://developers.amadeus.com/create-account)
 2. Complete the form, using a valid email address and click on `Create account` button.
 An automatic confirmation email is sent to the email address you registered.
 3. In the confirmation email you receive, click on `Confirm my account`.

-Once registered, you need to get your API keys.
-In order to understand how authentication works, please refer to our [authentication guide](https://github.com/amadeus4dev/developer-guides/blob/master/guides/authorization.md).
+Our [get started guide](https://github.com/amadeus4dev/developer-guides/blob/master/guides/getstarted.md) contains detailed information about how to get your API key.

 ### AVUXI APIs